pinewoodgreens/pinewoodgreens.github.io/_includes/announcements.md

 As of January 1, 2024, we have contracted with a new trash collection company, Champion Services.
 Our trash and recycline collection day is now Tuesday.
 Check the [Trash & Recycling page](trash_and_recycling.html) for more details.

-#### Updated Architectural and Maintenance Guidelines

-Serveral minor changes in addition to the formal publication of the vehicle charger installation guidelines are included in the document published on our [forms page](forms.html).
-These were approved and effective as of June 15, 2022.

 #### Subscribe to Our Mailing List

 Keep up to date with the latest neighborhood news, including social events, neighborhood services, and more.